Daniel5055/valipop/dissertation.md

 To ensure the ValiPop repository only included open and redistributable data, I removed all instances of these statistics from the git commit history.
 The forename statistics were then replaced with open data retrieved from the Office for National Statistics (ONS), and the surnames statistics were replaced with data retrieved from the National Records of Scotland (NRS).
 Moreover, I included a file correctly citing and referencing the usage rights of each source among all the input statistics at `src/main/resources/inputs/usage.md`.

-- No ethics, attach sheet
-- Worth mentioning the existing data is open and free use

 ## 6. Design and Implementation

 This chapter details the important design decisions made during my restoration of ValiPop, as well as how I implemented those changes.
 ValiPop is divided into three phases during its execution, the simulation phase which generates the population, the validation phase which compares the population to the statistics, and the results recording phase where the population records are written.
 For each of these phases, I will briefly describe how they were originally designed and focus on the changes I made to each of these phases.
 I will also discuss the additional developments and documentation improvements I made to ValiPop in general.

 ### 6.1.
 The Population Simulation

 The ValiPop population simulation is written in Java.
 On executing ValiPop, it reads in the given configuration options and input statistics.
 The configuration options define properties of the simulation, such as when to start and end the simulation, and how large the starting population size is.
 During the population simulation, the input statistics are used to determine how many births, deaths, and other events occur.
 The simulation also handles partnering and separation between people, migration of people to and from the population, and occupations of people and how they change over time.
-Consequently, the ValiPop simulation is quite complex, which is why I took a cautious approach with its development.

-- Don't like the last sentence

 #### 6.1.1.
 End-to-end Testing